 Q: What should I do if I, or my guest, feel unwell but I have a scan booked with you?

-A: Following the government guidelines regarding COVID-19 we would ask that you DO NOT attend if you have a new and continous cough, a high temperature and/or a loss of taste or smell.
+A: Following the government guidelines regarding COVID-19 we would ask that you DO NOT attend if you have a new and continuous cough, a high temperature and/or a loss of taste or smell.
 Please contact us to cancel or rearrange your appointment.
 (As usual, any payments already made will be fully refundable/transferrable, whichever you'd prefer).
 Please follow this link for more information regarding pregnancy during these times.

 Q: What changes have been made for my visit?